untrustedmodders/plugify-gen/WASM.md

 ./build-wasm.sh
 ```

-This will create two files in the `dist` directory:
+This will create three files in the `dist` directory:
 - `plugify-gen.wasm` - The WebAssembly binary
 - `wasm_exec.js` - Go's WebAssembly runtime (needed to run the WASM module)
+- `version.js` - Version information for cache busting

 ## Integration

 ### 1. Copy Files to Your Project

-Copy both `plugify-gen.wasm` and `wasm_exec.js` to your web project's public directory:
+Copy `plugify-gen.wasm`, `wasm_exec.js`, and `version.js` to your web project's public directory:

 **Nuxt 3:**
 ```